What Is This All About???

 not "contributing" by not paying taxes, but that's kind of an absurd argument

 so I won't go there.
-Every legal resident of the United States is obligated to
+Like it or not, every legal resident of the United States

 What's my solution?
 Scrap the personal income tax in